The Best Grass Seed for Shaded Gardens

 - We cut back, thinned out and topped the boundary shrubs to allow more light into the garden.

 - We treated the lawn with a systemic weedkiller to kill weeds, existing clumps of grass and roots.
+As we wanted to protect bees from the chemicals, we then covered the area with a tarpaulin.

 - One week later we skimmed off the dead grass and weeds and then turned over the soil.